praveennagpal/meteor-solc/README.md

 # Solidity for Meteor
+This is a fork of silentcicero:meteor:solc.
+The solc npm package has been upgraded and it now works on the Meteor server.
 The solc package provides a compiler build plugin for the Meteor build tool.
 It handles the compilation of `*.sol` files to JS.

 ## Table of Contents